 Greenland Moss Essential Oil

-Greenland Moss is a low shrub with evergreen leaves with tiny, white clustered flowers native to Canada and the northwestern United States
+Greenland Moss is a low shrub with evergreen leaves with tiny, white clustered flowers native to Canada and northeastern and northwestern United States.

 - Botanical Family: Ericaceae